FiftyThree: Pencil and the FiftyThree SDK

 Pencil by FiftyThree is a digital stylus modeled after the carpenter pencil.
 It launched in November 2013 in the U.S. and Canada, and came in two models: graphite, made from brushed aluminum, and walnut, made from sustainably-harvested walnut.
 In January 2015, FiftyThree announced the availability of a third model of Pencil: Pencil Gold, made from an anodized, brushed aluminum.
 Pencil is an active stylus whose main features include palm rejection erase, and blend.
 Inside the tip and eraser are 14k gold-plated switches, allowing Pencil to communicate with an iPad over Bluetooth LE.
 Pencil's Palm Rejection allows users to rest their hand on the iPad while drawing, Blend lets users smudge or blur with their fingertips, and the built-in eraser enables users to flip Pencil around to erase.
-Pencil is certified Bluetooth Smart and has a built-in battery that charges off of a USB port.
+Pencil is certified Bluetooth Smart and has a built-in battery that charges from a USB port.

 In July 2014, FiftyThree announced the FiftyThree SDK, which allows software developers to fully integrate Pencil into third-party apps.
 FiftyThree launched the SDK in partnership with the apps Procreate, Noteshelf and Squiggle.
 In November 2014 Mobile Mouse and Autodesk's Sketchbook were added to the list of Pencil-ready apps, followed by Microsoft OneNote, Adobe Illustrator Draw, Adobe Photoshop Sketch, PicsArt Photo Studio, Tayasui Sketches, Astropad, PDFpen 2, Flowpaper, and ZoomNotes in 2015.

 In September 2014 FiftyThree updated Pencil for iOS 8 and introduced Surface Pressure.
 Surface Pressure changes the variance of the lines drawn in Paper based on responsive transitions between Pencil's broad edge and tip.

 FiftyThree discontinued its hardware business in 2016.